Feichtmeier/genericwebapp/README.md

 11. start your local database
 12. Open your local clone of the repository with vscode and press the play button in the spring-boot dashboard
     ![](showcaseassets/start.gif)
+13. Navigate to `localhost:8080` in your browser to access the webapp